TlaskalV/NMDS_shiny/README.md

 5. [Hellinger transformation](http://mb3is.megx.net/gustame/reference/dissimilarity) as optional approach for lowering influence of rare OTUs.

-6. By selecting columns from your sample list, you can fit several environmental variables into NMDS using `envfit` function. **No missing values in environmental variables**
+6. By selecting columns from your sample list, you can fit several environmental variables into NMDS using `envfit` function. **Avoid missing values in environmental variables**

 7. It is possible to download .csv tables with NMDS values of each sample site for your own analysis as well as scores for environmental factors.